-Civil Peace Service (CPS)/Special Initiative on displacement: Dialogue and relationship-building between host communities and refugees, and psychosocial support for refugees
+Civil Peace Service/Special Initiative on Displacement: Improving relationships between host communities and refugees

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-In cooperation with its partners UNHCR, Vision Jeunesse Nouvelle (VJN), Ejo Youth Echo (EYE) and Eglise Evangélique des Amis au Rwanda (EEAR), the Civil Peace Service (CPS) supports violence prevention in and around the refugee camps.
-Negative stereotypes, and the needs and fears that they mask, must be recognised and the root causes of displacement and conflict addressed in order for the local population and refugees to peacefully co-exist.
+In cooperation with its partners UNHCR, Vision Jeunesse Nouvelle (VJN), Ejo Youth Echo (EYE), Eglise Evangélique des Amis au Rwanda, Life Wounds Healing Association, Rwanda Red Cross and the Legal Aid Forum, the Civil Peace Service (CPS) supports violence prevention in and around the Kigeme, Mahama and Mugombwa refugee camps.

 Joint discussions help participants to see the other side’s problems and fears clearly and open up new possible courses of action.
 Teams offer young people psychosocial support and trauma work, especially for women and girls.

 Using creative methods and a closely intertwined approach such as conflict-sensitive media production, cineduc (educational cinema), forum theatre and sport, young people practise dealing with conflict constructively.
 In addition, a dialogue develops and mutual understanding is established.

 Constructive dialogue between the camp inhabitants and people from the host communities is fostered by initiatives such as the ‘peace dialogue’ format, the establishment of the cross-camp magazine Nyiramubande, interactive theatre, educational cinema, sport, lecture exchanges and cultural activities.

 Initiatives that are mutually supportive and friendly visits from people from the refugee camps and the host communities are organised.